Over 30 million people to be offered booster jab as rollout extended to over-50s

 Following final recommendations provided by the Joint Committee on Vaccination and Immunisation, all over-50s, clinically vulnerable individuals and healthcare workers will be offered a third dose of the Pfizer or Moderna vaccine in the weeks ahead – regardless of what jabs they received earlier in the year.

 Only those individuals from the top nine priority groups who have been fully jabbed for more than six months will be eligible for a booster.
-The Pfizer vaccine will be administered as a full dose, while the Moderna vaccine will be offered as a half dose.
+The Pfizer vaccine will be administered as a full dose, while the Moderna vaccine will be offered as a half dose due to supply constraints.

 The Medicines and Healthcare products Regulatory Agency (MHRA) said the two mRNA vaccines are safe to use as boosters and well tolerated, while separate research has found that both jabs provide a high immunological response.